Eythorne Baptist Church: 18th and 19th centuries

-The first recorded meeting house in Eythorne was on the Coldred Road and was probably built about 1755 with seats for 60 people; in 1773 it was doubled in size.
+The first recorded meeting house in Eythorne and was probably built about 1755 with seats for 60 people; in 1773 it was doubled in size.
 In 1786 baptisms started to take place in the village itself, a change from the previous custom of baptising church members in the sea or river at Sandwich.

-Until 1750 the church seems to have forbidden singing, but half a century later a retired Dover banker, Peter Fector, who lived near the meeting house apparently objected to hearing the congregation's "hearty singing".
-In January 1804 church members gathered to discuss his offer of £500 for the old meeting house along with an acre of land for a new chapel.
-This chapel, which is in use today, was built and opened the same year.
+Until 1750 the church seems to have forbidden singing, but half a century later a retired Dover banker, Peter Fector, apparently objected to hearing the congregation's singing.
+In January 1804 church members gathered to discuss his offer of £500 for the old meeting house along with an acre of land to build a new chapel.
+This chapel, which is in use today, was built and opened within the same year.

 In the late 1830s William Copley, husband of the writer Esther Copley (née Beuzeville, previous married name Hewlett), became Baptist Minister in Eythorne.
 Though his ministry started well he developed problems, apparently alcoholism, which meant his wife had to support his work and help write his sermons.
-Esther stayed on in Eythorne when William left in 1843.
+Esther stayed on in Eythorne when William left in 1843 and is buried at Eythorne under a tree near the gate.